 For example, you might react in a “childlike way” (think: silence, yelling, etc.) whenever you feel ignored because you were constantly ignored as a child.
 Whatever the case may be, this childlike part of your personality will react like a child when triggered.
 And according to Lane, some key signs you need to heal yours include:

 Now that we’ve broken that down, let’s get into it.
-Below, I’m sharing Lane’s expert tips on how to heal your inner child so you can live your best life in 2024.
+Below, I’m sharing Lane’s expert tips on how to heal your inner child so you can live your best life.
 Keep scrolling to learn more.

-How To Heal Your Inner Child and Live Your Best Life in 2024:
+How To Heal Your Inner Child and Live Your Best Life:

 1. Acknowledge your inner child